Lamass566/styleguide/docs/index.md

 #### Placement and Formatting
 Import statements are the first non-comment tokens in a source file.
 They are never line-wrapped.

-#### Grouping and Ordering
-Imports are organized into the following groups, with each group separated by a single blank line.
-Within each group, imports are ordered lexicographically (alphabetically).

-* Module/submodule imports
-* Individual declaration imports (class, enum, func, etc.)
-* Modules imported with @testable (in test sources only)

 ```swift
 import CoreLocation
 import MyThirdPartyModule